 To Make the Frosting:

-- Using an electric mixer, a hand mixer, or a spoon; cream the butter, powdered sugar, cocoa, and the vanilla extract.
+- Using an electric mixer, a hand mixer, or a spoon; cream together the unsalted butter, powdered sugar, cocoa, and the vanilla extract.

 - Pour the full amount of possible milk needed in the measuring cup, but then ONLY stir in the smaller amount (1/4 cup) to make sure you don't add more than you actually need.
 You want the frosting to be a thicker consistency, yet still spreadable.
 Add more milk as needed.
 You should not need more than the full amount of milk.